alexkahn/learnyoujavascript/lyjs.md

 false
 ```

 Notice `isNaN()` returns `true` or `false`, it is a Boolean (more on this in a moment) function that only decides whether whatever is passed to it is a number.
 Notice also that what seems to not be a number can sometimes make `isNaN()` return false.
 These are well known 'quirks' in JavaScript so you may need to get a little creative if you have to check the type of something.
 One last remark is that you may notice that there is also some funny business with `true`, `false` and the string `'127'`.
-Another fun part of dynamic languages (languages where variables don't explicitly take one and only one type) is that sometimes the language will attempt to keep us safe by coercing a value from one type to another.
+Another fun part of dynamically-typed languages (languages where variables don't explicitly take one and only one type) is that sometimes the language will attempt to keep us safe by coercing a value from one type to another.
 Some examples:

 ```
 > Number(true)